Interested in bringing something like the Sci-I Project to your area?

 - General information about open-ended science investigations

-Students present their results and findings to polar scientists and to one another at the Student Polar Research Symposium as a culminating event.
-The Symposium excites and engages students about the poles and science by enabling students to act as science communicators and peer educators.
+Towards the end of each year, participating students presented their results and findings to polar scientists and to one another at the Student Polar Research Symposium as a culminating event.
+The Symposium excited and engaged students about the polar regions and science by enabling students to act as science communicators and peer educators.

 June 8, 2017: Rutgers University, New Brunswick, NJ